 Sometime around August 15, 1945, the guards left the camp.
 Some of the able bodied POWs took off for Prince Kanoe Airport.
 Ed and the other weaker POWs remained in the camp receiving food by air drops made by B-52 bombers.

 Ed and the other POWs were later trucked to Nagasaki and taken aboard a hospital ship.
 From there, Ed got a ride on an aircraft carrier to Guam and back to the Philippines.
 He stayed in the Philippines for four weeks eating and receiving medication.

-When Ed was declared healthy, he was put on a liberty ship and returned to the United States.
+When Ed was declared healthy, he was put on the U.S.S.Marine Shark which arrived at San Francisco on November 1, 1945.
 He took a train to Ft.
 Devens, Massachusetts and with a 104 day recuperation leave.
 Ed reenlisted and received an additional 90 day reenlistment leave.